William Imoh

 About the author

-I love to solve problems and that had led me from core engineering to developer advocacy and product management.
-This is me sharing everything I know, especially with beginners.
+I love solving problems, which has led me from core engineering to developer advocacy and product management.
+This is me sharing everything I know.

 Read Blog